ZachariasAnastasakis/artificial-intelligence-ece-ntua/lab-3/README.md

-Implement Machine Learning Algorithms (kNN, Naïve Bayes, Perceptron) for digits recognition on the MNIST dataset and evaluate their performance.
+Implement Machine Learning Algorithms (kNN, Naïve Bayes, Perceptron) for digits recognition on the MNIST dataset and evaluate their performances.